Table of Contents

 The workforce strategy allows for consistent workforce planning and transition across the state.
 It was developed through consultation with sector and union representatives.

-The Department of Communities, Child Safety and Disability Services (DCCSDS) is leading the implementation of the NDIS in Queensland.
+The Department of Communities, Disability Services and Seniors (DCDSS) is leading the implementation of the NDIS in Queensland.

 Some employees not affected by the NDIS will continue to deliver disability services.
 These employees may need support to transition to a new working environment where customer focussed service delivery models will be a key business.